-- obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error - issue an Independent Auditor's Report including my opinion.
+- material misstatement, whether due to fraud or error - issue an Independent Auditor's Report including my opinion.

 Reasonable assurance is a high level of assurance, but does not guarantee an audit conducted in accordance with Australian Auditing Standards will always detect material misstatements.
 Misstatements can arise from fraud or error.
 Misstatements are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions users take based on the financial statements.

-A description of my responsibilities for the audit of the financial statements is located at the Auditing and Assurance Standards Board website at: www.auasb.gov.au/auditors responsibilities/ar4.pdf.
-The description forms part of my auditor's report.
+A description of my responsibilities for the audit of the financial statements is located at the Auditing and Assurance Standards Board website at: www.auasb.gov.au/auditors responsibilities/ar4.pdf The description forms part of my auditor's report.